Monitoring OpenShift

 2sudo /usr/local/bin/master-restart controllers

-If you are using OpenShift 3.9 or below, the command to restart the services is sudo systemctl restart atomic-openshift-master-api atomic-openshift-master-controllers
+On OpenShift 3.9 or older, restart with sudo systemctl restart atomic-openshift-master-api atomic-openshift-master-controllers instead.

 1(`macro_openshift_host_logs` "audit.k8s.io")